Gambat Liver Transplant Center

-The Gambat Liver Transplant Center (also Gambat Organ Transplant Unit) is a public hospital located in Gambat City, Pakistan.
-It is funded by the Government of Sindh, one of four Provincial Governments of Pakistan.
-Its transplant program offers free liver transplants to those who cannot generate the money to pay for the treatment.
+The Gambat Liver Transplant Center (also Gambat Organ Transplant Unit) is a Sindh government public hospital, located in Gambat, Khairpur Mirs, Pakistan.

+The transplant program provides free liver transplants to individuals who cannot afford the cost of the treatment.

-Started in 2016, the 50-bed facility was the first Pakistani hospital to perform both a kidney transplant and a liver transplant in the same surgery.
+Started in 2016, the 500-bed facility was the first Pakistani hospital to perform both a kidney transplant and a liver transplant in the same surgery.

 In 2020, the hospital performed 210 living-donor liver transplants, the highest number ever recorded in Pakistan.
 Until January 2021, Gambat Liver Transplant Unit carried out 330 liver transplants and 102 kidney transplants during the period by a team of nine surgeons.
 Its out-patient clinic has been catering to as many as 250 patients.
 It is currently the only public sector transplant unit in Pakistan that performs 6 living donor liver transplantations and 3 kidney transplantations per week.